Charlotte Car Accident Lawyers

 - $1,900,000 | Auto Accident / Pedestrian Accident — Our client sustained multiple fractures in her arm and leg after being hit by a cement truck while walking across a parking lot.
 Managing partner Gene Riddle and late partner Gene Jenkins brought in an accident reconstruction expert and filed a lawsuit, alleging the truck driver’s negligence had resulted in our client’s injury.
 The case settled for $1.9 million.

-The Charlotte car accident attorneys at Riddle & Brantley have more than 220+ years of experience representing accident injury clients in North Carolina, and we’ve handled many cases in Charlotte and the greater Piedmont region.
-Managing partner Gene Riddle and many of our other attorneys and staff have close family connections to Charlotte and we are proud to serve North Carolinians and visitors in the area.
+The car accident attorneys at Riddle & Brantley have more than 220+ years of experience representing accident injury clients in North Carolina, and we’ve handled many cases in Charlotte and the greater Piedmont region.
+Managing partner Gene Riddle and many of our other attorneys and staff have close family connections and we are proud to serve North Carolinians and visitors in the area.

-If you’ve been injured in a car accident in the Charlotte area, please call a Charlotte car accident lawyer at Riddle & Brantley at (704) 486-5824 for a FREE, no-obligation consultation.
+If you’ve been injured in a car accident in the area, please call a car accident lawyer at Riddle & Brantley at (704) 486-5824 for a FREE, no-obligation consultation.
 We believe everyone deserves justice, and you may be entitled to compensation if someone else is responsible.
 Remember, the case review is free, and if you decide to hire us to represent you there is no upfront cost and no attorney fee unless we win your case and you receive financial compensation.

 Call (704) 486-5824 and let’s review your claim.

 “You’ll walk in the front door as a client but leave as family.
 They’re the absolute best.”